 In Part Two of the Shale Revolution, we look at the environmental concerns associated with hydraulic fracturing, particularly the air quality along the Front Range.
 We interview Detlev Helmig, an atmospheric scientist, who monitors the air quality along the front range.
 We also discuss why well setbacks are such a contentious issue in Colorado.

 This week on How on Earth, we look at the shale industry, which has transformed this country in ways we could not have imagined a decade ago.
 How did this happen?
 Where do experts think the fracking industry might be going?
 In this two-part series, we consider why Wall Street and environmentalists are becoming strange new allies.

 We interview Paula Noonan from Colorado Watch, the platform for tracking Colorado Legislature.
 We also listen to excerpts from Bethany McLean, author of Saudi America: the Truth about Fracking and how it’s Changing the World.

 Host/Producer: Jill Sjong Engineer: Maeve Conran Executive Producer: Susan Moran

-In this How on Earth episode, Jill Sjong speaks with Tor Wager, an expert in the neuroscience of pain, and formerly a professor of psychology and neuroscience at CU Boulder.
-Jill also speaks with Charlie Merrill, a Boulder-based physiotherapist who works with local athletes, many of whom suffer from chronic pain.
+In this How on Earth episode, Jill Sjong speaks with Tor Wager, Distinguished Professor in Neuroscience at Dartmouth College, and formerly Professor of Psychology and Neuroscience at CU Boulder.
+Jill also speaks with Charlie Merrill, a Boulder-based physiotherapist and Clinical Advisor at Lin Health, a digital integrative pain clinic.
+Charlie Merrill works extensively with local athletes, many of whom suffer from chronic pain.